dsyer/demorunner-jupyter/README.md

 $ jupyter notebook sample.ipynb
 ```

 starts a web server and opens it in your browser.
+You might need to restart or reselect the "Bash" kernel in the notebook.

 ## Dependencies and Python Environment